-Camio provides the option to read and write video, images, and metadata using the Google Cloud Storage (GCS) and BigQuery datasets associated with your own Google Billing Account.
+Camio provides the option to read and write video, images, and metadata using the Google Cloud Storage associated with your own Google Billing Account.

-Even though Camio itself uses Google Cloud Storage and BigQuery by default (so the underlying storage system is exactly the same), Camio BYOS enables your team to control the storage policies, retention, permissions, backups, capacity, and billing directly from your own Google Cloud Platform account.
+Even though Camio itself uses Google Cloud Storage by default (so the underlying storage system is exactly the same), Camio BYOS enables your team to control the storage policies, retention, permissions, backups, capacity, and billing directly from your own Google Cloud Platform (GCP) account.

 This article describes:

 - How Bring Your Own Storage works